Direct Debit is the easiest and most cost effective way to pay and ensures your instalments are paid on time.

 You can spread the cost of your business rates over 2, 10 or 12 monthly interest-free payments and you can choose to pay on either 1st or 17th of the month.

-Set up Direct Debit now - all you need is your business rates bill number and your bank details.
+Set up Direct Debit now - all you need is your Business Rates account/bill number and your bank details.

 You can pay online, using a debit or credit card.

 Call our automated payment line on 03447 369 631* at any time and follow the prompts.
 You will need the business rates bill number and a debit or credit card.

 You can pay by BACS via your own bank using our bank details below.

 Ask your bank to set up a standing order.
 Our bank details are:

 Bank: Lloyds Bank PLC Exeter